Chase Freedom Categories: 5% Cash Back Calendar for 2026

 Can you earn 5% cash back after reaching the quarterly spending cap?

 No, once you’ve reached the $1,500 quarterly spending cap, you’ll earn 1% in the bonus categories instead of 5%.
-However, you can still earn unlimited 5% cash back on travel purchased through Chase Travel and 3% cash back on dining and at drugstores.
+However, with the Freedom Flex, you can still earn unlimited 5% cash back on travel purchased through Chase Travel and 3% cash back on dining and at drugstores.

 Do you need a specific credit score to qualify for Freedom Flex?

 Although Chase does not disclose the exact credit score needed to qualify for Freedom Flex, you’ll typically need at least a good credit score (670 or higher on FICO’s scale) to be considered.
-A credit score in this range doesn’t guarantee approval, however — the bank looks at other factors, including your overall credit profile and number of cards you’ve recently opened, when evaluating your application.
+A credit score in this range doesn’t guarantee approval; the bank looks at other factors, including your overall credit profile and the number of cards you’ve recently opened, when evaluating your application.

 Are online purchases included in specific categories?